tech-med/medlearnity.com/src/content/wpPages/exams/usmle/step-2ck-usmle/index.md

 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2020/04/1656236_10100895093307841_1181605648_n.jpg)Michael YeungUSMLE Step 2 CK Student

 #### Thanks to his guidance, my CK score was 30 points higher than my Step 1 mark!
-I strongly recommend Medlearnity!
+I strongly recommend Medlearnity

 I worked with my tutor for my Step 2 CK for the past 4 months.
 Throughout the process, he completely changed my way of approaching questions!
 Even though there was an adjustment period, his techniques proved to be extremely helpful and useful.
 He was also extremely patient and understanding throughout the entire process.
 His explanations of medical concepts and problems were very clear and thorough.
 He was also motivating with his frequent check-ins, which ensured that I gave my maximum effort on a daily basis.
 Thanks to his guidance, my CK score was 30 points higher than my Step 1 mark!
 I strongly recommend Medlearnity!
 [Reference Link](https://www.trustpilot.com/reviews/64bde837f6bc322f521a3031).